tivac/xstate-component-tree/README.md

 });
 ```

 The second argument to the function will be called every time the machine transitions.
 It will pass the callback a new object representing all the views defined on currently active states, all correctly nested to match the structure of the statechart.
+Each element in the response will also contain a `path` value corresponding to the the specific state the object represents.

 ```js
 new ComponentTree(service, (tree) => {